abhijith/validator/README.md

 #### Installing

-The image for the application has been pushed on hub.docker.com: `abhijithg/unity:v1`
+The image for the application has been pushed on hub.docker.com: `abhijithg/app:v1`

-	* cd unity
+	* cd app
 	* kubectl apply k8s.yaml

 #### Running

 	$ kubectl apply k8s.yaml
-	$ kubectl port-forward service/unity 3000:4567 & # or in a different tty
+	$ kubectl port-forward service/app 3000:4567 & # or in a different tty
 	$ curl localhost:3000/alive # => true

 #### URLs exposed via the webserver